syncfusion-content/wpf-docs/wpf/Pdf-Viewer/password-protected-pdf-files.md

 ## Hide the built-in password dialog

 PDF Viewer helps to hide the built-in password using the `GetDocumentPassword` and gets the password using the `Password` property of the `GetDocumentPasswordEventArgs`.
-The event `GetDocumentPassword` occurs everytime when you open a password protected PDF in run-time.
+The event `GetDocumentPassword` occurs every time when you try to open a password protected PDF file in run-time.
 By setting the `Handled` property of `GetDocumentPasswordEventArgs` to true, the built-in password dialog will not appear.
 Refer to the following code to hide the password dialog and to provide password to open the file by wiring the event.

 {% tabs %}
 {% highlight c# %}